-• Undo (Ctrl+Z) - allows you to 'undo' the effects of the last change made.
-You can undo back as far as the last Save.
+- Undo (Ctrl+Z) allows you to 'undo' the effects of the last change made.
+You can undo back as far as the last Save. - Redo (Ctrl+Y) allows you to 'redo' a change which has been 'undone'. - Cut (Ctrl+X) copies a selected element to the clipboard and removes it from the canvas. - Copy (Ctrl+C) copies a selected element to the clipboard (copied element remains on the canvas). - Paste (Ctrl+V) pastes the contents of the clipboard onto the canvas. - Delete (Del) deletes selected elements.

-- Redo (Ctrl+Y) allows you to 'redo' a change which has been 'undone'. - Cut (Ctrl+X) copies a selected element to the clipboard and removes it from the canvas. - Copy (Ctrl+C) copies a selected element to the clipboard (copied element remains on the canvas). - Paste (Ctrl+V) pastes the contents of the clipboard onto the canvas. - Delete (Del) deletes selected elements. - Flip Left/Right: reflects the selected element about the vertical axis; Up/Down: reflects the selected element about the horizontal axis. - Rotate rotates the selected element by 90 degrees either left or right.
+- Flip Left/Right: reflects the selected element about the vertical axis; Up/Down: reflects the selected element about the horizontal axis. - Rotate rotates the selected element by 90 degrees either left or right.
 Flip/Rotate is used either to change the orientation of a selected element or to swap the positions of input/output terminations. - Use Packages allows you to make ESL packages accessible in the current module.
 See Packages and Package Manager. - Parameters allows the definition, deletion, or modification of parameters for use as simulation element attributes.
-See Parameters. - Simulation Parameters allows you to set the simulation parameters that define the basic properties of the simulation to be run.
+See Parameters. - Edit Experiment opens the text editor and allows you to enter/modify the experiment for an ESL MODEL. - Reset Experiment resets the experiment to default generated value.
+This may be useful if you changed any Input/Output parameter entities in the model since previously editing it. - Simulation Parameters allows you to set the simulation parameters that define the basic properties of the simulation to be run.
 The simulation parameters can be changed dynamically at run-time (see Simulation Parameters Window). - Properties allows you to set the property of the current window diagram to determine how the ESL code is generated.
 If it is the main window, its property can be set to Model, Embedded Segment or Remote Segment; if it is a submodel window, its property can be set to Submodel or External Segment.
 See ESL Segments for a complete discussion of segments.